Ariel Winter Writes Emotional Post Saying Goodbye To ‘Sofia The First’ After Seven Years

 “It’s taken me so long to post about the ending of Sofia The First because for a large part of my life, it is a project that has been so near and dear to my heart,” Winter wrote.
 “For the past 7 or so years, I’ve been so lucky to play Princess Sofia, as well as work with the amazing team that made this project as special as it is.”

-Sofia the First had debuted in 2012, three years after Winter’s television breakout in Modern Family.
+Sofia the First debuted in 2012, three years after Winter’s television breakout in Modern Family.
 The show told the story of Sofia, a girl who became a princess after her mother married the king and had to learn how to navigate a new world of castles and royalty.
 It taught lessons of acceptance, loyalty, and friendship, becoming one of Disney’s most popular animated programs.

 It's a movie of epic proportions.
 Sofia is faced with the ultimate test and must fight to save everything she holds dear!
 Sofia the First: Forever Royal premieres Saturday 9/8 at 11a on Disney Junior! pic.twitter.com/2S7QgLZwUg